-The total direct compensation (base salary plus bonus and long-term incentives) is highly variable depending on individual and corporate performance as illustrated below.
-A bonus will only be due if an acceptable threshold of company and/or individual performance is achieved.
-To reach 100% of bonus a stretched target must be met and only with very exceptional company and individual performance can the maximum be achieved.
-The pay for performance impact can be illustrated as follows for the CEO and is described in more detail later in this section.
+The TDC (base salary plus annual bonus and long-term incentives) is highly variable, depending on individual and corporate performance as illustrated below.

+An annual bonus will only be due if an acceptable threshold of company and/or individual performance is achieved.
+To reach 100% of the annual bonus a stretched target must be met and only with very exceptional company and individual performance can the maximum be achieved.